Windsor Nature Park

 The centrepiece of Windsor Nature Park is probably the Drongo Trail, which gives you a sub canopy view of the landscape.
 This elevated bridgewalk not only minimises the impact human activity has on the environment but also allows you to see further into the distance.

 One of the highlights of the Drongo Trail is the marshlands.
-The muddy grounds that are filled with freshwater are home to monitor lizards, mudskippers, and 61 different species of dragonflies.
+The marsh habitat filled with freshwater is home to monitor lizards, mudskippers, and 61 different species of dragonflies.

 Image credit: @sivashoots